Reviewed: 3 Sep 2013

 Report suspect cases

 Hendra is a notifiable emergency animal disease.
 If you suspect your horse has Hendra virus keep everyone away from the horse and call your private veterinarian immediately.
-The vet will notify the local Livestock Health and Pest Authority or an inspector with NSW DPI, if they consider the case highly suspect for Hendra.
+The vet will notify Local Land Services or an inspector with NSW DPI, if they consider the case highly suspect for Hendra.

 If they are unavailable, and the illness is progressing rapidly, call the Emergency Animal Disease Hotline on 1800 675 888.